Stone Mountain Meats: A strategic brand to position for explosive growth

 I always advocate for brands to include photography from the get-go because it really does add another level of trust and authenticity that can’t be replicated without seeing the faces behind the company.
 I was able to use their brand strategy to inform the style, colors, and shot list for the photography needed to establish them as a legit business.

 Oftentimes, branding really feels real once it’s all combined onto a website.
 Since I knew the brand so well and had been involved since inception, I was able to build the site and supply nearly all of the written and visual content, making the entire branding process from start to finish extremely hands-off for the business owners.
-That is such a rarity - to have someone on the outside that understands your brand well enough to create assets on your behalf with minimal feedback and tweaking - but I pride myself on being able to do it since I’m pretty much a temporary team member.

 I designed and ordered vinyl sign for the front door so passersby would know what was in that new building on Horton Highway.
 They also had a hookup for a really cool focal wall with a stand-off metal sign in the lobby.